 Suspects have rights, and police powers are restricted by those rights.
 Suspect rights are in place to prevent police from exercising their authority on a citizen without reasonable cause for suspicion.

-However, these rights can become complex, particularly with the introduction of recent anti-terror laws.
+However, Human Rights in Criminal Justice – these rights can become complex, particularly with the introduction of recent anti-terror laws.
 There are some circumstances under which police have more power to exercise against a potential suspect.